-2. The Legislature shall adjourn sine die each regular session not later than midnight Pacific standard time 120 calendar days following its commencement.
-Any legislative action taken after midnight Pacific standard time on the 120th calendar day is void, unless the legislative action is conducted during a special session convened by the Governor.] first Monday of:
+2. The Legislature shall adjourn sine die each regular session held in an even-numbered year not later than midnight of the 45th calendar day of that session.
+Any legislative action taken after midnight of the 45th calendar day is void, unless the legislative action is conducted during a special session.